GlastonburyC/PersonalGenomePipeline/README.md

 ## Functionality

-Given Two BAM files derived from mapping reads to Maternal and Paternal haplotypes, select the best read that maps to either, based on mapping quality
+Given Two BAM files derived from mapping reads to Maternal and Paternal haplotypes, select the best read that maps to either, based on edit distance.

-I have introduced a new SAM flag 'HT' which is prefixed with P/M (paternal/maternal) and followed by (i.e. _SRM)

-# Rules
-1. If reads map to the same position in either haplotype, select one at random (P_SRM or M_SRM)
-2. If read maps to the same position, with a different MAPQ in one haplotype, select that highest MAPQ (P_SBM or M_SBM)
-3. if read maps to a different position in either haplotype with the same MAPQ, choose one at random (P_DRM or M_DRM)
-4. if read maps to a different position in either haplotypes with different MAPQ, choose the best MAPQ.
-(P_DBM or M_DBM)

-For example, P_SRM - paternally mapped read, read mapped to the same position in either haplotype, same MAPQ, chosen randomly or M_DBM - maternally mapped read, read mapped to different positions in either haplotype, with different MAPQ, Maternal selected due to higher MAPQ score.
+For each read, simply choose the read which has the least number of mismatches, aligned to either haplotype.
+As both reads are the same, the alignment with the least mismatches should be consider the optimal choice.

+1. Create paternal and maternal vcfs
+2. run ASEReadCounter on both haplotypes (using each parental reference)
+3. Correct bug in ASEReadCounter that outputs INDEL alleles incorrectly (i.e. Should be AAG/A, But the output is A/A)
+4. Consolidate alleleCounts into REF/ALT according to universal reference vcf.
+5. PROFIT.